 As an exercise enthusiast, I’ll admit that all these fitness machines available are a bit daunting at first.
 How is anyone supposed to know the difference between a leg press and a hack squat when you barely knew how to lift a dumbbell properly?

-Originally I was confused, but I was determined to recognize every possible piece of home gym equipment and understand how to use it properly to gain the most benefits.
+Originally I was confused, but I was determined to recognize every possible piece of home gym machine and understand how to use it properly to gain the most benefits.
 In doing so, understanding of my workouts and even my body has improved a lot.

 I’ve devised a beginner’s guide with gym equipment names, so that, unlike me, your learning curve is a little less harsh.
 You can then be confident to enjoy your home gym to the max.